luizrmm/Weather_app/README.md

 - dio: http package;
 - shared_preferences;

-using provider and dio package we can call an api for weather information
+Using provider and dio package we can call an api for weather information